“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 No matter what part of industry or commerce you work in, the Executive MBA course will assist you in gaining a critical understanding of the problems and challenges facing enterprises and organisations and equip you with the analytical and critical faculties to identify potential solutions.

 An MBA is usually undertaken as a means to progress your career.
-For some, the objective is to move into becoming a general manager and leader, while for others the motivation is to switch sectors, develop a specialism further or prepare for a new business start-up.
+For some, the objective is to become a general manager and leader, while for others, the motivation is to switch sectors, develop a specialism further or prepare for a new business start-up.
 Businesses, from tiny start-ups to large companies, need someone with experience and the necessary education to support common business processes like accounting, finance, human resources, marketing, public relations, sales, and management.

-While an MBA often appeals to people wanting to switch industries, an Executive MBA can attract those who simply want to switch offices, graduating from middle manager to a more senior management role.
+While an MBA often appeals to people wanting to switch industries, an Executive MBA can attract those who want to progress, graduating from middle manager to a more senior management role.
 A wide range of employers – financial institutions, technology companies, blue-chip companies and SMEs – recruit Executive MBA graduates.
 The universal appeal stems from the focus on collective business principles.

 Popular options for Executive MBA graduates include management consultancy, marketing and supply chain management.
-It can also help you to specialise in your current sector, or a new industry that you want to move into.
+It can also help you specialise in your current sector or a new industry you want to move into.

-Home students starting this course in the first year will be required to pay a Home fee of £2,850 for the academic year 2020/21.null
+Home students starting this course in the first year will be required to pay a Home fee of £3,000 per academic credit, for the academic year 2023/24.

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.